mmontalbo/grim_rust/docs/grim_engine_lua_host.md

 ## Control Flow
 - `run_boot_sequence` (`lua_host/mod.rs`) loads assets, initialises Lua, and
   drives the boot scripts until we reach the intro playback loop.
-It always yields an `EngineRuntime` because we now keep the Lua VM alive long enough to finish the intro movie before exiting.
+It yields an `EngineRuntime` that stays alive long enough to finish the intro movie before exiting.
 - `EngineRuntime::run` advances the Lua scheduler at ~30 Hz, polls fullscreen movie completion, and prints fresh events when running headless.
 There is no stream publishing path anymore.